 Watch Out For Those Undies

-White scrubs is a traditional wear for nursing assistant students and staff.
+White scrubs are a traditional wear for nursing assistant students and staff.
 It should be obvious that bold colors would show through and be totally inappropriate in the professional environment.
 Yet it must be said; bold undergarments, such as neon and pink, and thongs are unprofessional and will not earn you any respect.

 Chunky accessories on your fingers, ears, and neck not only get in the way when you’re caring for patients; they’re distracting and take the focus off your skills as a budding caregiver.
 You want your patients to pay attention to your actions and commands and have confidence in your abilities.
 Painted nails and jewelry are hazardous and unprofessional.
 Some schools won’t specify a color; they leave it up to students to choose their attire.
 Most clinical experiences occur in long-term care settings, so keep your attire appropriate to the population – bright colors and cartoon characters emblazoned on your scrubs are out of the question.